 Origin of Phrogging

 Phrogging is a term that refers to the act of secretly living in someone else’s home without their knowledge or permission.
 The term is believed to have originated from how frogs leap from one place to another, just like how phrogs move from one home to another.
-Although the exact origin of the term is unclear, it was first defined on Urban Dictionary on July 13th, 2006.

 The act of phrogging is considered a crime and can take many forms, from transient intruders to more permanent ones, in occupied homes or ones where the owner is not in residence.
 It is a serious offense that can lead to legal repercussions for the phrogger.